All Tutorials/X-Wing Technique

 Pro Tips

-• Eliminations occur in the perpendicular direction
+• Eliminations always happen in the perpendicular direction — row-based X-Wings eliminate from columns

-• X-Wings are relatively rare but very powerful
+• X-Wings are relatively rare but very powerful when found

 Latest Sudoku Articles